thekeytechnology/tk-sso/README.md

 - **External Server Operations:** The plugin delegates login, registration, and logout processes to an external server Identity Provider: [https://identity.infectopharm.com/](https://identity.infectopharm.com/).

+## Version 92.0.0

+**Release Notes:**
+### Changes in this Version:

+- user status is not required to be "Finished"
+- added option to restrict user without status "Finished"

+### Breaking Changes:

+- user status is not required to be "Finished"

 ## Version 91.0.4

 **Release Notes:**